Celebrate Life Moments

 When you start receiving monetary gifts for your child, consider saving the funds for the future rather than buying toys and other products.

 "Before my son was born, my husband and I didn't really put aside money for his college fund," Nadia, one of the Parents moms, says.
-"However, when people give us money and say, 'Here's money for stuffed animals or a gift,' we actually put it in a 529 Account for college savings."
+"However, when people give us money and say, 'Here's money for stuffed animals or a gift.'"

 That money is a great starting point as you save up for your child's future.
 It may seem unbelievable to start thinking about college before your baby is even born, but staying ahead of the game will help give you peace of mind as your child continues to grow.